 Female family members on my father's side have had breast and ovarian cancer.
+How might this affect me?

-What are my risk factors for prostate, breast, pancreatic, and melanoma cancers and what lifestyle reduce these risks?
+What are my risk factors for prostate, breast, pancreatic, and melanoma cancers and what lifestyle changes could I make to reduce these risks?

-suggest I am at higher risk?
+Are there any indicators in my own health history that suggest I am at higher risk?